 Remember the higher the success rate of ICSI the fewer the number of attempts needed.
 Assuming a 25% pregnancy rate, and an average all in cost of $15,000 per cycle, the average couple might spend $60,000 out of pocket.

 Do you have $60,000 lying around just to get pregnant?
-Most couples don’t.
+Most couples do not.

-Risk sharing programs have hidden advantages that can help provide ICSI treatment cost savings.
-In addition to providing refund guarantees, they provide hidden advantages that many overlook.
+Risk sharing programs have hidden advantages that reduce the ICSI total cost of care.
+In addition to the refund guarantees, they provide hidden advantages that many overlook.

-One big Intracytoplasmic Sperm Injection (ICSI) cost savings opportunities associated with these programs is the multi-cycle discount.
+One savings opportunity associated with these programs is the multi-cycle discount.
 By consolidating your expenses into a single tax year, you maximize the amount of deductible expenses above the IRS deduction threshold of 10.0% of adjusted gross income.